yyydissaK/my-expense-tracker/README.md

 - Implement caching for exchange rates using Redis or similar.
 - More pagination
 - Deploy to cloud services like AWS
+- Better handling e.g user makes a transaction that puts their balance in negative, user edits the balance, user makes another     transaction but it stays in the negatives.
+This must be improved.